allegro/axion-release-plugin/docs/configuration/overview.md

             'feature/.*': 'default'
         ]

+        // doc: Version / Snapshot
+        snapshotCreator { version, position -> ... } // customize 'snapshot' suffix for version not on tag

         // doc: Version / Incrementing
         versionIncrementer {context, config -> ...} // closure that increments a version from the raw version, current position in scm and config versionIncrementer 'incrementPatch' // use one of predefined version incrementing rules